tuoheyd/coursera/Codebook.md

 1. A tidy data set as described

-     *A).
-You should create one R script called run_analysis.R that does the following.
+     A. You should create one R script called run_analysis.R that does the following.

-     *B).
-Merges the training and the test sets to create one data set.
+     B. Merges the training and the test sets to create one data set.

-     *C).
-Extracts only the measurements on the mean and standard deviation for each measurement.
+     C. Extracts only the measurements on the mean and standard deviation for each measurement.

-     *D).
-Uses descriptive activity names to name the activities in the data set
+     D. Uses descriptive activity names to name the activities in the data set

-     *E).
-Appropriately labels the data set with descriptive activity names.
+     E. Appropriately labels the data set with descriptive activity names.
 2. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 3. A link to a Github repository with your script for performing the analysis, and
 4. A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.